swiss-art-research-net/sari-cantaloupe/README.md

 `docker exec bso_iiif_jobs python downloadImages.py`

-The script takes two optional parameters to specify a limit (the number of images to download) and an offset (the number of the line in the csv where the download should start).
+The script takes two optional parameters to specify an offset (the number of the line in the csv where the download should start) and a limit (the number of images to download) .
 E.g. download 10 images, starting from the 20th:

-`docker exec bso_iiif_jobs python downloadImages.py 10 20`
+`docker exec bso_iiif_jobs python downloadImages.py 20 10`